What is aerodynamically far from optimal with current, 2015, traction kites and Para gliders?

 To get a L/D of above ten I think the following is required:

 For this traction kite to be practical the following is required:

 - An aspect ratio above about seven.

 - A relatively flat form when viewed from the front, not semi circular as the LEI and SLE kites.

 - Plenty of depower.

 weight per sq. m, (apart from very strong wind sailing, e g record breaking) say less than 150 g per sq. m, also for large sizes

 like 15 sq. m.
 In this respect the Para foil is great as it needs no

-- Good handling characteristics (read: doesn't fall down too often)
+- Good handling characteristics (read: doesn't fall down too often) stable and quick response.

 - Almost unbreakable.